fenago/intro-ruby/lab_guides/Lab_5.md

 =======

-In this chapter, we learned about the beginnings of OOP using Ruby.
+In this lab, we learned about the beginnings of OOP using Ruby.
 Ruby helps massively when you need to understand OOP in a far easier way due to Ruby\'s easy-to-understand syntax and the ability to introspect into methods and data.

-By the end of the chapter, you should feel comfortable using objects and classes and calling methods on them.
+By the end of the lab, you should feel comfortable using objects and classes and calling methods on them.
 By calling a method on any object (or, in Ruby parlance, sending a message to any receiver), you are automatically using OOP since you are working with objects.
 When you